All Episodes

 Is that a glue gun, a real gun?

-It's the craziest thing, it's like a Monty Python z sketch having a cop say, we can't do this because people could break the law.
+It's like a Monty Python sketch having a cop say, we can't do this because people could break the law.

 See, that's why we have cops, sir.

-You know, sometimes I watch that crazy Rachel Madhouse show, and I don't like what she's saying, but doesn't make me want to go beat somebody up or break windows.
+You know, sometimes I watch that crazy Rachel Maddow show, and I don't like what she's saying, but it doesn't make me want to go beat somebody up or break windows.

 And if you did, I think a cop would arrest you, but that's the point.

-They don't in Berkeley, adding to I mean, there's so many defendants to to this um prospective lawsuit we have here.
+They don't in Berkeley, adding to, I mean, there are so many defendants to this prospective lawsuit we have here.

 How are they allowed to debate if you can't give the other side?